 Manuscript and Print Cultures

-The Manuscript and Print Cultures (MaPC) Research Group is housed in English and Comparative Literary Studies but invites scholars to join from across the Faculty and beyond who work amidst full historical, conceptual, and global scope of manuscript, print cultures, the history of the book and other ephemera.
-Recent research of MaPC members focuses on medieval manuscript tradition (Wood, Jiang), early modern travel writings (Din-Kariuki, Leonard), the printing and publishing of early modern playtexts (Grant, Hosington), early modern print cultures (De Smet); nineteenth-century theatre emphemera (Coates); material objects and their accompanying print (Webb); correspondence and translation (Botley); classical learning (Verhaart); pamphlets and revolutionary propaganda (West, Wardaugh); bilingual and transatlantic literary culture of the Caribbean (Gilmore); periodicals, illustration, and the Gothic (Baker); small press publishing and poetry (Skinner); literary and cultural production and publication in early twentieth century New York (Kelly).
+The Manuscript and Print Cultures (MaPC) Research Group is hosted in English and Comparative Literary Studies but invites scholars to join from across the Faculty and beyond who work amidst full historical, conceptual, and global scope of manuscript, print cultures, the history of the book and other ephemera.
+Recent research of MaPC members focuses on medieval manuscript tradition (Wood, Jiang), early modern travel writings (Din-Kariuki, Leonard), the printing and publishing of early modern playtexts (Grant, Hosington), early modern print cultures (De Smet); nineteenth-century theatre ephemera (Coates); material objects and their accompanying print (Webb); correspondence and translation (Botley); classical learning (Verhaart); pamphlets and revolutionary propaganda (West, Wardaugh); bilingual and transatlantic literary culture of the Caribbean (Gilmore); periodicals, illustration, and the Gothic (Baker); small press publishing and poetry (Skinner); literary and cultural production and publication in early twentieth century New York (Kelly).

 As well as publishing with leading journals and presses, working on Leverhulme funded projects, our staff have written for outlets such as the Times Literary Supplement, and appeared on BBC radio.